xiaoxianyu-office/mm/skills/mechanics/auraremove.md

 Mechanic: Aura Remove
 =====================

 Removes an aura from the target.
+You can decide if the aura executes its `onEnd` metaskill via the `DoEndSkillOnTerminate` attribute of the [Aura](/skills/mechanics/aura) mechanic.

 Attributes
 ----------